-RRSPs/RRIF: Keep it mind that there is no tax payable on those funds when one spouse leaves funds to another spouse from an RRSP or a RRIF.
+RRSPs/RRIFs: Keep in mind that there is no tax payable on those funds when one spouse leaves them to the other spouse from an RRSP or a RRIF.
 But after the death of the second spouse, the government automatically gets as much as 53.53 per cent (in Ontario) of your savings in those plans.

-Those taxes can be mitigated with proper planning, get professional help.
+Those taxes can be mitigated with proper planning, so get professional help.

 Life Insurance: Consider for a moment what you leave behind when you die.
-Life Insurance is a versatile financial instrument that enjoys special treatment under our Income Tax Act - all payouts are -tax-free.
-Life Insurance can look after your spouse, children and older parents.
-It also provides the necessary funds to pay some or all the final tax bill on your estate.
+Life insurance is a versatile financial instrument that enjoys special treatment under our Income Tax Act -- all payouts are tax-free.
+Life insurance can look after your spouse, children and older parents.
+It also provides the necessary funds to pay some or all of the final tax bill on your estate.

-Special needs: Some children or grandchildren may need more benefits than others.
-If you have a child or grandchild with special needs consider income-related strategies, like Henson Trusts.
+Special Needs: Some children or grandchildren may require more benefits than others.
+If you have a child or grandchild with special needs, consider income-related strategies, like Henson Trusts.
 They provide government help and are the most tax-efficient way to save for a disabled child.

 Charity: There are usually a handful of charitable organizations that you have been close to during your lifetime.
 The importance of charitable giving is something we highly prize and hope you pass down to your own children and grandchildren.

-You may want to think about starting a donor-advised fund within a public foundation, so your family can be personally involved in the doings of the charitable organization.
+You may want to think about starting a donor-advised fund within a public foundation, so your family can be personally involved in the charitable organization's good deeds.
 Getting something done means that you can be remembered for leaving a generous cheque to charities you are passionate about instead of a big cheque to the tax department.